p2k3m/ResumeForge/README.md

 1. Install the AWS SAM CLI and authenticate with the target AWS account.
 2. Set `S3_BUCKET` and (optionally) `CLOUDFRONT_ORIGINS` environment variables before building the deployment artifact.
 Provide the Gemini key at deployment time via the new `GeminiApiKey` parameter instead of exporting it directly.
 3. Ensure the chosen S3 bucket name is globally unique.
-4. Provision an IAM user or role for GitHub Actions with permissions to deploy the stack via CloudFormation, read/write to the S3 bucket, and manage the DynamoDB table, Lambda, and API Gateway resources created by the SAM template.
+4. Provision an IAM user for GitHub Actions with permissions to deploy the stack via CloudFormation, read/write to the S3 bucket, and manage the DynamoDB table, Lambda, and API Gateway resources created by the SAM template.

 ### Deploy